hadarshavit/dyn_ens_supp/README.md

 The jahs subdirectory contains figures for JAHS, and yahpo for YAHPO.

-The co subdirectory contains cnvergence plots aggregated over 51 seeds, weights contains the weights of the ensembles aggregated over 51 seeds.
+The co subdirectory contains cnvergence plots aggregated over 51 seeds.

-Convergence plots that end with _smac are for the SMAC results, the others are for HEBO.

-main_paper_time_budget contains figures with budget as 100xmean eval time.
-256 evals contains figures for evaluation budget of 256 evaluations.
-1024 evals contains figures for evaluation budget of 1024 evaluations.